CSFC 2025 Priority Bill List

 • Include certain information to ensure the proper collection and recycling of the batteries.

-Beginning January 1, 2029, a person is required to manage certain unwanted batteries through delivery to a collection site, event, or program established by a battery stewardship program.
+Beginning January 1, 2030, a person is required to manage certain unwanted batteries through delivery to a collection site, program, or event established by the program.
 A person is prohibited from disposing of certain batteries in a landfill.

 Status: 2/11/2025 Introduced In Senate - Assigned to Health & Human Services